Neumann TLM 67

 Billed as a “contemporary development of the legendary U 67,” the TLM 67 is a dual-diaphragm, three-pattern, large-diaphragm microphone built on the K67 capsule made famous by Neumann’s U67.

-Unlike the U67, this is a FET mic, not a tube.
+Unlike the U67, this is a solid state mic.
+Whereas the U67 had a tube and transformer, the TLM 67 has neither.
 Neumann claims its “new circuit design … closely reproduces the U 67 sound characteristics.”

 The TLM 67 has a -10dB pad and a switchable high-pass filter (approx. -6dB @ 150Hz), controlled from the back of the microphone body.